petsc/petsc/README.rst

 * A recent NumPy_ release.

-* To work with the in-development version, you need to install Cython_.
+* To work with the in-development version, you need Cython_.

 .. _PETSc:  http://www.mcs.anl.gov/petsc/
 .. _Python: http://www.python.org